jj5/kickass-crypto/README.md

 The example code didn't indicate anything at all about how to rotate keys in a supported fashion.
-So I came up with the two use cases supported by this library with different approaches to key management.
+So I came up with the two use cases supported by this library with different approaches to key management for round-trip and at-rest scenarios.
 This library lets you rotate in new keys while maintaining support for older keys, as you are likely wont to do.

 Then I layered in a careful approach to exception handling and error reporting, some testing, timing attack mitigation, and things like that.